-All IAS majors must satisfy the foreign language requirement: the successful completion of four semesters of one language appropriate to their concentration while at Washington University.
-For some students, this may mean the first four semesters of a language; for others who place into advanced language classes, and with approval of IAS language faculty, this may include literature, culture, oral communications and linguistic courses in the target language, once they complete the basic language sequence.
-Students must complete one semester of their language sequence to be eligible to declare a major in IAS.
+All IAS majors must satisfy the foreign language requirement: the successful completion of four semesters of one modern language appropriate to your concentration while at Washington University.
+For some of you, this may mean the first four semesters of a modern language; for others who place into advanced language classes, and with approval of IAS language faculty, this may include literature, culture, oral communications and linguistic courses in the target language, once you complete the basic language sequence.
+You must complete one semester of your language sequence to be eligible to declare a major in IAS.

-Students are encouraged to study more than one language at Washington University, but must satisfy their IAS language requirement by demonstrating competence in at least one language through the fourth semester.
-Available modern languages include Arabic, Chinese, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Persian, Portuguese, Russian, Spanish, and Swahili.
+You are encouraged to study more than one language at Washington University, but must satisfy your IAS language requirement by demonstrating competence in at least one modern language through the fourth semester.
+Available languages include Arabic, Chinese, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Persian, Portuguese, Russian, Spanish, and Swahili.
 Please consult Course Listings for details about the language sequences.
 At the 'A&S IQ tab,' click on 'Courses,' and then toggle 'Area requirement' to 'LS Language & Cultural Diversity--Language' and choose your language.

 Language courses taken to fulfill the IAS language requirement may count toward another major or minor unless they are being counted as advanced elective units for the IAS major requirement.